danielxfeng/mush-finder-monorepo/README.md

   - **API Gateway**: A lightweight service deployed on **Cloudflare Workers**, handling routing, validation, and coordination.
 Being serverless, it scales easily and requires minimal maintenance.
   - **Task Queue / Cache**: I used **Upstash Redis** for distributed task management and caching.
 This makes it easier to handle concurrent requests and ensures results can be returned quickly.
   - **Inference Worker**: The heavy lifting happens on **Hugging Face Spaces**, where the PyTorch model runs in a CPU container.
 This way I didn’t need to manage servers myself, and I could iterate faster.
 - Together, this architecture allowed me to combine **serverless scalability** with **flexibility for experimentation**.
-It’s not perfect (latency can still be high when the Hugging Face container spins up), but it was good enough to deploy a working prototype end-to-end.
+- By design, the Frontend checks results after about 3 seconds.
+In my tests, even with 20 concurrent requests, all results were ready by the first check.
+So for this level of usage, the system is already sufficient, although I haven’t yet stress-tested it at larger scales.